WorldOfMaze/build-api-docs-from-bruno/documentation/api.md

+# Introduction

+This is an introduction to the documentation for this API.
 # Get Session Token

 This endpoint is not documented.

 # Get all issue statuses

 This endpoint is not documented.

   # Create Project Application
   Creates a new project application.